Vietnam.vn - Nền tảng quảng bá Việt Nam

 The 75-year-old woman said that after that battle, her superiors advised her to amputate her arm, otherwise her life would be in danger.

-At that time, I was still very young, so I had a lot to think about.
+At that time, I was still very young, so I was very hesitant.
 Losing part of my arm, I became a disabled soldier, no longer having the chance to stand on the front line.
 I had only been in the revolution for a few years, had not achieved any great achievements, what could I do without an arm?
-I was still a woman, thinking about the future was also worrying," Mrs. Sau Trong recalled.
+I was also a woman, thinking about the future was also worrying," Mrs. Sau Trong recalled.

 Finally, female guerrilla Sau Trong agreed to amputate her arm.
 She determined that as a secret guerrilla and a direct fighter on the front line, soldiers could lose arms, legs, or die, and she could also be injured and lose a part of her body.